jcs-custom/jcs-appimage-installer/office-staff/README.md

 # JCS Office Staff Application Installer

-JCS Office Staff Application Installer

-It is designed to install applications that support everyday office productivity on Ubuntu / Debian / Lubuntu 26.04 or equivalent Linux distributions.
+JCS Office Staff Application Installer is an installer in **AppImage format** designed to install applications that support everyday office productivity on **latest Ubuntu / Debian / Lubuntu OS variants or equivalent**.

 ## Story

 This project began in response to the rising cost of new computers and laptops in 2026, combined with the hardware requirements of Windows 11, including the requirement for TPM 2.0 on supported systems.

-As a result, many people are facing the difficult choice of purchasing new hardware simply to continue using a modern operating system.
-Many of my friends have experienced this situation.
+As a result, many of working class people are struggling to purchasing new hardware simply to continue using  WIndows OS.
+Nowadays those paradigm isn't accurate.
+Modern Linux OS can do much better.

-I suggested **Lubuntu** as an alternative because it is lightweight, runs well on older hardware, provides a familiar desktop experience for Windows users, and supports productivity applications such as **ONLYOFFICE** and **WPS Office**, which can open and edit Microsoft Office-compatible documents.
+I suggested **Lubuntu** as an alternative because it is lightweight, runs well on older hardware, provides a familiar desktop experience for Windows users, and supports productivity applications such as **ONLYOFFICE** and **WPS Office**, which can open and edit Microsoft Office-compatible documents (i.e *.docx, *.doc, *.xlsx, *.xls, *.pptm, *.ppsx and *.potx ).

 The goal of this project is simple: